 When considering the tax treatment of transactions in crypto ETPs, several factors play an important role.
 Among other things, taxation depends on the type of transaction and the holding period of the crypto ETP.

-In the case of crypto ETPs, which are not classified as private sales transactions, any gains are subject - analogous to shares or ETFs and independent of the holding period - to capital gains tax of 25 %, plus solidarity surcharge and church tax, if applicable.
-These are automatically paid to the tax office by the custodian bank or offset against your exemption order.
+In the case of crypto ETPs, which are not classified as private sales transactions, any gains are subject - analogous to shares or ETFs and independent of the holding period - to capital gains tax of 25%, plus solidarity surcharge and church tax, if applicable.
+These are automatically paid to the tax office or offset against your exemption order.
 It is therefore also possible to offset losses against gains from other securities transactions.
+In the case of ETPs capital gains automatically taxed for you, an assessment basis for the capital gains tax to be paid is specified.

 Please note that Scalable Capital does not provide tax advice.
 If you have any questions regarding your individual tax situation, please contact your tax advisor or your tax office.